jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Humans were no longer just hunting and gathering what nature made available, but instead creating and operating a new ecosystem in a modified Game of Life.
 Civilized humans kept scoring points.
 Death rates by wars, disease, and infant mortality drop over time as civilization advances from Stone to Bronze, to Iron Ages and beyond because we expanded our environment's carrying capacity with more food, housing, and fresh water.

 Some might consider these changes artificial.
-After all, stone walls, bronze swords, horse saddles, and everything else in civilization are manmade materials or objects.
+After all, stone walls, bronze swords, horse saddles, and everything else in civilization are man-made materials or objects.

 But that would be wrong.
 Why is a copper water pipe or medical textbook artificial if the copper in our bodies or the wood in decomposing trees are natural?
 The Game of Life is a battle to grow things that can self-replicate in their environment faster than they degrade.
 As physicist Richard Muller notes in his book "Now: The Physics of Time", technology does that every bit as much as biology does.

-That's why political projects that demand human homogeneity—whether by race, ideology, or class—work against the technological ecosystem's actual need for variety.
-They don't just constrain individual freedom; they starve the ecosystem of the players it requires.
+That's why political projects that demand human homogeneity—whether by race, ideology, or class—work against the technological ecosystem.
+They cull the people that would fill the many niches of a healthy ecosystem.
+They don't just constrain individual freedom; they starve the ecosystem of the players it requires to sustain itself against the true enemy; the great darkness that never stops.
+Entropy.

-The problem is technology does not always grow naturally.
+The problem is technology does not always grow as naturally as we need it to keep playing the game.

 ## Chapter 11—Back to Natural